pablo-q/loopback-next/docs/site/Validation-REST-layer.md

   capacity: number;
 ```

-### Example#3: Pattern in a string
+### Example 3: Pattern in a string

 Model properties, such as phone number and postal/zip code, usually have certain
 patterns.
-In this case, the `pattern` keyword can be used to specify the
+In this case, the `pattern` keyword is used to specify the
 restrictions.

 Below shows an example of the expected pattern of phone numbers, i.e. a sequence